Oladimeji088/alx-system_engineering-devops/0x00-shell_basics/README.md

-A readme for project 5-listfilesdigitonly
+This is a readme for 0x00-shell_basics